cloudywitt/dcc302-data-structures-I/README.md

-# dcc302-data-structures-I
+# DCC302: Data Structures I (2023.2)
-My codes for the course lectured by Professor Acauan Ribeiro in semester 2023.2
+My codes for the course lectured by Professor Acauan Ribeiro